Natural Remedies for Treating Osteoarthritis

 - Alternating Cold and Hot Therapies: Instead of just using a heating pad on painful joints, try alternating back and forth between hot and cold.
 Using cold packs on swollen joints can help with pain relief while heat helps reduce inflammation.

 - Joint-Friendly Exercise: Types of exercise that help improve range of motion can also decrease the symptoms of arthritis.
 Some joint-friendly exercise programs to talk with your primary care physician or rheumatologist about include Chair Yoga, Tai Chi, water aerobics and Pilates.
+You may also ask about other back pain management or back pain treatment options that may help with lower back pain relief.

 - Smart Food Choices: Diet and the food choices you make each day can have an impact on inflammation throughout your body.
 While some foods have been proven to help beat inflammation, others are known for making it worse.
 Sugary carbohydrates should be on your list of foods to avoid.
 Candy, pastries and sodas can increase inflammation.
 The same is true for breads and pastas.
 By contrast, tomatoes, berries, tart cherries, walnuts, ginger, raisins, kale, olive oil and sweet potatoes can help decrease it.